shardeum/shardeum/README.md

 This command will start a Shardeum network of 20 nodes, 1 archiver server and 1 monitor server exposed through port number 3000.
 You can inspect the nodes via `shardus pm2 list` command.

+> **Note:** If one of the services fails to start, it might be that the port is still in use from a previous session.

 For usage instructions and available options for the shardus command-line tool, run `shardus --help`

 ## Stopping the Running Network and Cleanup